 The specialists discovered that Dana's surgeon had sewn her organs together during the hysterectomy.
 A seven centimeter gash in her colon had been leaking into her system for six days.
 The extensive damage, and the doctor's cover-up of what had really happened, nearly cost Dana her life.
 She remained in the hospital for two more months, recuperating from the toxicity and the other problems the mistake had caused, and continues to return for repair procedures.

-Dana sued, and the doctor admit she was negligent.
+Dana sued, and the doctor admitted she was negligent.
 The state declared her disability permanent.
 Nevertheless, the doctor's insurance company refused to pay lost wages for the work Dana can never do again.
-Because the arbitration agreement Dana signed when she went in for surgery took away her right to go to court, she must live with the decision of an arbitrator that cannot be challenged.
+Because the arbitration agreement Dana signed when she went in for surgery took away her right to go to court, she must live with the decision of an arbitrator, which cannot be challenged.
 The arbitrator sided with the insurance company and limited Dana's compensation - for all of her injuries, the constant pain, and inability to work again - to $283,000 for life.

 Dana has still not recovered from the terrible damage done to her body that day.
 The internal injuries and scarring leave her in daily pain.
 She has lost kidney, thyroid and other organ functions.
 Her doctors have difficulty deciding how to treat her, because each correction could also make things worse.
 But, though permanently disabled, she is happy to be alive.